serkanbayraktaroglu/serkanbayraktaroglu.github.io/_pages/publications.md

 - **Transportation Design in the Context of the Slow City Movement for Sustainable Development** (in Turkish)
   Narter Ç., Bayraktaroğlu S. (2012).
 Green Age Symposium II, 542–549.

-- **A Traditional Craftsmanship Organization Model for Sustainable Development of Modern Clusters**
-  Bayraktaroğlu S. (2011).
-International Symposium on Sustainable Design III, 16–26.

 - **Engaging Strategic Design in Undergraduate Design Education: A Case Study in Şişhane, Istanbul**
   Bayraktaroğlu S., Özkaynak M. (2011).
 International Symposium on Sustainable Design III, 27–35.

-- **Sustainability of Design and Eco-Holiday Project**
-  Şatir S., Bayraktaroğlu S. (2010).
-LeNS Conference: *Sustainability in Design: Now!
-Challenges and Opportunities for Design Research, Education and Practice in the XXI Century*, 2, 1422–1430.

  - **Overcoming barriers to adopt Product Service Systems PSS.**
    Bayraktaroğlu S., Bayazıt N. (2010).
 LeNS Conference: Sustainability in Design: Now!
 Challenges and Opportunities for Design Research, Education and Practice in the XXI Century., 2, 1234-1241.